 Our filtration systems provide beautiful still and sparkling filtered water to your customers while helping to transform lives worldwide, as Belu gives 100% of profits to WaterAid.

 Water filtration systems are a great way to reduce the overall carbon footprint for your business, by reducing the amount of single-use water bottles you use.
 You will also release valuable fridge and storage space, as your filtered water is always on tap at the perfect temperature.

-When you serve filtered water we ask that you add a £1 voluntary contribution to the bill for each table.
+When you serve filtered water we ask that you add a £1 voluntary contribution to the bill for each table, raising on average £15 per day.
 Those contributions are in turn passed to Belu.
 We give 100% of our profits to WaterAid.